 The New Openings

-Recent opens in the Ancoats area include amazing places like The Jane Eyre, Viet Shack, and Sugo Pasta Kitchen.
+Recent opens in the Ancoats area include amazing places like Viet Shack, The Counter House and a brand new site for Manchester favourite TROVE.
 But it doesn’t stop there.
 There are literally openings in Ancoats every couple of weeks- and that means that it is just going to get filled with more and more amazingly cool bars, restaurants and fun things to do.
 And guess what?
 That means life in Ancoats is only going to get better and we cannot wait.